yoctopuce/VirtualHub-4web/README.md

 To simplify the installation of this tool as much as possible, we have created a small stand-alone PHP installer.
 You will find it in the subdirectory **PHP-Version/installer**.
 Upload it on your web server in the subdirectory where you want to see the VirtualHub (for Web).
+If you do this using FTP, make sure to use <i>binary</i> mode.
 Then open a browser window pointing to this file and follow the few steps of the installation wizard.

 It is not necessary to have a database on the Web server to use the VirtualHub (for Web): all the data retrieved from the Yoctopuce modules are stored by the PHP code directly in